Colonic Hydrotherapy Training and Careers

 Colonic Therapy Salary

 Although specific salary data is not available, colonic therapy training can be a fairly lucrative addition to a massage therapist’s practice.
-Individual sessions generally cost about $75 – $120 per hour.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $39,860.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+Individual sessions generally cost about $100 – $150 per hour.
+You can research related careers and salaries here:

 Is a Colonic Therapy Career Right for You?